 The Adventures Mexico Base started in 1997, ministering to the people of Matamoros with food, clothing, diapers, and house construction.
-July 6th, 2015 marks the opening of the AIM Trade School to teach older boys from two orphanages how to weld.
+July 6th, 2015 marks the opening of the Adventures Trade School to teach older boys from two orphanages how to weld.
 We have about 10 students enrolled for the year-long program.

 Rachel Martin; Hope Church- Romania

-Currently working with 13-25 year olds, Rachel's vision is to see a consisent youth group started and maintained and to raise up Romanian leaders in worship, Bible Studies, and discipleship.
+Currently working with 13-25 year olds, Rachel's vision is to see a consistent youth group started and maintained and to raise up Romanian leaders in worship, Bible Studies, and discipleship.
 It also is her dream to see more sons and daughters return to the Lord, to know their identities as sons and daughters.

 The Cardells earnestly desire to encourage local Christian leaders, disciple young adults, foster unity among churches, and equip Romanians to live Christ-centered lives within their communities.
 Romanian culture is a relational culture, and so the Cardells seek to minister in a relational way.